noble-noob159a/TSP-Local-Search/README.md

 Input: Distance matrix (2D array)

-Output: the path in string and path length.
+Output: The path in string (alphabet order) and path length.

-Can change num of iterations and run time limit in Traveling function(tsp.cpp) to adapt the number of cities.
+Can change the number of iterations and run time limit in Traveling function(tsp.cpp) to adapt the number of cities.

 Demo run in demo.cpp.